TUDelftGeodesy/stmtools/docs/order.md

 ## Ordering new stmat

-Reading and writing data to a file can cost a significant amount of time.
-It is therefore usually beneficial not to overwrite existing data unless necessary.
+Reading and writing data to disk can cost a significant amount of time.
+It is usually beneficial not to overwrite existing data unless necessary.
 If you intend to apply spatial ordering to your STM, we advise doing so before writing your data to disk.

 The following example selects some points of a sarxarray, reorders then, and only then writes them to disk: